 - Describe cooperative network requirements, purposes, and objectives.

 - Describe methodologies for COOP site selection and instrument siting based on NWS programmatic requirements and siting standards.

 - Learn techniques to recruit and train COOP observers.

 - Install and maintain cooperative network equipment.

-- Describe the role of NCDC and other agencies in relation to COOP.
+- Describe the role of NCEI and other agencies in relation to the COOP program.

 - Perform quality control on cooperative network data.